-Introduction from Helping Teens Stop Violence, Build Community, and Stand for Justice by Paul Kivel & Allan Creighton
+Introduction from Helping Teens Stop Violence, Build Community, and Stand for Justice by Paul Kivel & Allan Creighton, 2011 edition

-Welcome to the twentieth-anniversary edition of what was originally titled Helping Teens Stop Violence.
+The following excerpt comes from the twentieth-anniversary edition of what was originally titled Helping Teens Stop Violence.
 Our first book presented our work with young people in classes and support groups, addressing violence in families and relationships, particularly as it expressed larger societal and institutional oppressions based on gender, race, sexual orientation, economic background, and age.
 Since that first publication we have published curricula and books that expand and apply the ideas of Helping Teens Stop Violence to more detailed work with youth in middle and high schools as well as to in-depth examinations of several forms of oppression directly.
-Tie-ins to these works are outlined in Section 4.

 But beyond the original setting for Helping Teens Stop Violence, how does violence fit into young people’s lives, twenty years later?
-We have taken the occasion of rewriting this book to look at what young people are facing now in the United States at the end of the first decade of the twenty-first century.
+We have taken the occasion of rewriting the original work in order to look at what young people are facing now in the United States at the end of the first decade of the twenty-first century.

 In the United States today, millions of young people live in poverty; lack health care; experience physical, emotional, and sexual abuse from adults; and experience inadequate educational opportunities and a lack of living-wage job opportunities.
 Young people lack political representation, and many live in toxic environments.
 Adults and adult-centered institutions routinely belittle, interrupt, or criminalize young people’s efforts to survive, sustain their relationships, nurture their opportunities, work for justice, and express their creativity.